forva2025/Email_scrapping_chrome_extension/README.md

 3. Create a new issue with detailed information
 4. Include your browser version and steps to reproduce

+## Security

+For information about security measures, best practices, and how to report security issues, please see our [Security Policy](SECURITY.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.